lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

     Let us also use the *fix reaxff/species* to evaluate what species are present within the simulation.
-It will be useful later when the system is deformed:
+It will be useful later when the system is deformed and some bonds are broken:

 ..  code-block:: lammps